Measuring irreversibility from learned representations of biological patterns: Abstract

 \section{Abstract}

 Thermodynamic irreversibility is a crucial property of living matter.
 Irreversible processes maintain spatiotemporally complex structures and functions characteristic of living systems.
-Robust and general quantification of irreversibility remains a challenging task due to nonlinearities and influences of many coupled degrees of freedom.
-Here we use deep learning to reveal tractable, low-dimensional representations of patterns in a canonical protein signaling process --- the Rho-GTPase system --- as well as complex Ginzburg-Landau dynamics.
-We show that our representations recover activity levels and irreversibility trends for a range of patterns.
+In high-dimensional biological dynamics, robust and general quantification of irreversibility remains a challenging task due to experimental noise and nonlinear interactions coupling many degrees of freedom.
+Here we use deep learning to identify tractable, low-dimensional representations of phase-field patterns in a canonical protein signaling process --- the Rho-GTPase system --- as well as complex Ginzburg-Landau dynamics.
+We show that factorizing variational autoencoder neural networks learn informative pattern features robustly to noise.
+Resulting neural-network representations reveal signatures of mesoscopic broken detailed balance and time-reversal asymmetry in Rho-GTPase and complex Ginzburg-Landau wave dynamics.
+Applying the compression-based Ziv-Merhav estimator of irreversibility to representations, we recover irreversibility trends across complex Ginzburg-Landau patterns varying widely in spatiotemporal frequency and noise level.
+Irreversibility estimates from representations similarly recapitulate cell-activity trends in a Rho-GTPase patterning system undergoing metabolic inhibition.
 Additionally, we find that our irreversibility estimates serve as a dynamical order parameter, distinguishing stable and chaotic dynamics in these nonlinear systems.
-Our framework leverages advances in deep learning to quantify the nonequilibrium and nonlinear behavior of complex living processes.
+Our framework leverages advances in deep learning to offer robust, model-free measurements of nonequilibrium and nonlinear behavior in complex living processes.